Ensemble coding: Theory

 Extensive amounts of information are available to the visual system.
 Ensemble coding is a theory that suggests that people process the general gist of their complex visual surroundings by grouping objects together based on shared properties.
 The world is filled with redundant information of which the human visual system has become particularly sensitive.
 The brain exploits this redundancy and condenses the information.
 For example, the leaves of a tree or blades of grass give rise to the percept of 'tree-ness' and 'lawn-ness'.
 It has been demonstrated that individuals have the ability to quickly and accurately encode ensembles of objects, like leaves on a tree, and gather summary statistical information (like the mean and variance) from groups of stimuli.
 Some research suggests that this process provides rough visual information from the entire visual field, giving way to a complete and accurate picture of the visual world.
 Although the individual details of this accurate picture might be inaccessible, the 'gist' of the scene remains accessible.
 Ensemble coding is an adaptive process that lightens the cognitive load in the processing and storing of visual representations through the use of heuristics.

 Operational definition

-David Whitney and Allison Yamanashi Lieb have developed an operational and flexible definition stating that ensemble coding should cover the following five concepts:
+David Whitney and Allison Yamanashi Leib have developed an operational and flexible definition stating that ensemble coding should cover the following five concepts: